 The amount of the guardianship bond will also depend on the law of each state.
 The law may entail the bond amount to match the income and value assets of the person (ward) subject to guardianship.
 Otherwise, the court may establish a formula to calculate the proper amount of the guardianship bond.

 A guardianship bond costs vary from state to state.
-Most people with good credit near or over 700 can get bond approval between 1% and 3% of the amount established by the court for the surety bond.
+Most people with good credit near or over 700 can get bond approval between 0.5% and 1.5% of the amount established by the court for the surety bond.
 However, costs vary based on specifics of the case.
-Usually, guardianship bonds do not need a collateral and can be acquired with your indemnification alone.
+Usually, guardianship bonds do not need collateral and can be acquired with your indemnification alone.